- Search The Registry

 On this date in 1912, Don Byas was born.
 He was a Black tenor jazz saxophonist.

-Don Wesley Byas was born in Oklahoma and began playing music as an alto saxophonist and in 1933 became a tenor player.
+Don Wesley Byas was born in Oklahoma and began playing music as an alto saxophonist and, in 1933, became a tenor player.
 Two years later, he moved to California and began playing with Lionel Hampton and Buck Clayton on the dance band circuit.
-In 1937, he moved to New York, working with the likes of Andy Kirk and Benny Carter, and within two years replacing Lester Young as lead tenor with the Count Basie band.
+In 1937, he moved to New York, working with the likes of Andy Kirk and Benny Carter, and within two years, replacing Lester Young as a lead tenor with the Count Basie band.

-Byas was well known for his solo, he left Basie in 1943; working with smaller groups and recording creatively for many independent labels and companies.
-Byas was one of the most versatile and omnipresent musicians on the New York scene in the 1940s.
-It was he and Dizzy Gillespie who formed the well-known and groundbreaking Onyx Club band in 1944.
-Byas’ love of the tenor and his ability to convey chromatic harmony on the tenor made him one of the few swing-era soloists who were welcomed into the world of Be-bop.
+Byas was well known for his solo; he left Basie in 1943, working with smaller groups and recording creatively for many independent labels and companies.
+Byas was among the most versatile and omnipresent musicians in the New York scene in the 1940s.
+He and Dizzy Gillespie formed the well-known and groundbreaking Onyx Club band in 1944.
+Byas’ love of the tenor and his ability to convey chromatic harmony on the tenor made him one of the few swing-era soloists welcomed into the world of Be-bop.

-He spent a number of years in Europe, returning briefly in 1970.
+He spent several years in Europe, returning briefly in 1970.
 Don Byas died on August 24, 1972.